Umaid Bhawan Palace: History

 The site chosen for the palace was on a hill known as Chittar hill in the outer limits of Jodhpur, after which the palace is also known, where no water supply was available nearby and hardly any vegetation grew as hill slopes were rocky.
 The building material required was not close by as sandstone quarries were at quite a distance.
 Since the Maharaja had the foresight to bring his project to fruition, he built a railway line to the quarry site to transport the building material.
 Donkeys were inducted to haul soil to the site.
 The sandstone transported by rail was dressed at the site into large blocks with interlocking joints so that they could be laid without the use of mortar.

 The palace was built with "dun-coloured" (golden – yellow) sandstone with two wings.
 Makrana marble has also been used, and Burmese teak wood has been used for the interior woodwork.
 When completed the palace had 347 rooms, several courtyards, and a large banquet hall which could accommodate 300 people.
-The architectural style is considered representing the then in vogue Beaux Arts style, also known as Indo-Deco style.
+The architectural style is considered representing the then in vogue Beaux-Arts architecture, also known as Indo-Deco style.
 However, for many years the palace did not fully function following tragic events in the royal family.
 Umaid Singh who stayed in the place for only four years died in 1947.
 Hanwant Singh who succeeded him also died at a young age; he had just won in the 1952 General Elections and was returning home after this win when his plane crashed and he died.
 Gaj Singh II who succeeded his father then decided in 1971 to convert a part of the palace into a hotel.

 Features

-The Palace is divided into three functional parts – the residence of the royal family, a luxury Taj Palace Hotel, and a Museum focusing on the 20th-century history of the Jodhpur Royal Family.
+The palace is divided into three functional parts – the residence of the royal family, a luxury Taj Palace Hotel, and a museum focusing on the 20th-century history of the Jodhpur Royal Family.